by Jonas E. Alexis, Fredrick Toben, and Michael Hoffman

 Robert Faurisson, accompanied by his brother, Jean, on this trip to the UK for the conference, returned to his home in Vichy, then suffered a fatal heart attack.
 Admittedly, Robert was not in the best of health but the added stress of such a sabotage act must have drained him.

-Although such legal labelling would terminate anyone’s career – he was not dismissed from his university post until 1991 – Faurisson could smile at such a judgment’s folly.
+Although such legal labeling would terminate anyone’s career – he was not dismissed from his university post until 1991 – Faurisson could smile at such a judgment’s folly.
 The very same newspaper had 40 years earlier given space to Faurisson’s thoughts by publishing an even then definitive essay: “The Problem of the Gas Chambers, or the Rumor of Auschwitz”.
 Perhaps this year’s legal judgment it was payback time for an “editorial mistake” so long ago.

 Still, losing defamation actions merely reminded Faurisson of the nonsense statement published in Le Monde on 21 February 1979 and signed by 34 French historians: